mpolimeno/sdsu-sage-tutorial-git/about.rst

 `SageMath <https://en.wikipedia.org/wiki/SageMath>`_ (previously Sage or SAGE) is a free open-source mathematical software system based on the
 `Python programming language <http://www.python.org>`_.
-Originally created for research into mathematics, it has been evolving into a powerful tool for math education.
+Originally created for research into Mathematics, it has been evolving into a powerful tool for Math education.
 It combines numerous other mathematical software packages with a single interface, using Python.
 By learning SageMath, you are also learning a lot about Python.